Palm Partnership Training™

 Here are some tips for the rider when dealing with a spooky horse.

 - Don’t look down at the spooky areas.
 Always look over and beyond obstacles that could have the potential to spook your horse.
 Why?
 Because when you look down and have negative thoughts about the obstacle, the horse picks up these negative feelings.
-He knows what you are thinking.
-Give him positive thoughts instead.
+They sense what you are thinking.
+Give them positive thoughts instead.
 Say to yourself: “I am going over to the other side of this water crossing.”
 “I am going to keep my horse responding to my aids and commands.”
 Be confident and build your horse’s sense of security.

 - If you are hesitant about dealing with issues of spooking, or if you are inexperienced, trail ride in a western saddle.
 The security of a western saddle, with its easy-to-grab horn, will give you more confidence than an English saddle.

-- Take every negative or nervous thought and turn it around to a positive statement.
+- Take every negative or nervous thought and turn it around into a positive statement.
 It is important that the rider has positive thoughts for the horse to be positive, too.

 - When riding away from the barn or trailer, make sure you and your horse are well exercised and warmed up.
 The horse should be walking quietly.
 Schedule “forward” work when going away from the barn or trailer.
 Forward work includes walk to trot, trot to lengthening trot, trot to canter, and yielding at the trot both to the left and right.
 The more often you change gaits, and speed within gaits (transitions), the more it will improve the horse’s concentration on you rather than being worried about the outside surroundings.